2019 Furnace & Air Conditioner Rebates, and HVAC Upgrade Incentives

 Similar to the Union Gas program, homeowners must be in qualifying areas, and must get an energy assessment by an Enbridge-approved CEA (Certified Energy Advisor) before and after the upgrades (full details here).

-There are many qualifying upgrade types (forced-air furnace replacement, insulation improvements, new windows, etc) and the total amount of the incentive varies from $850 to $1950 depending on the percentage of overall fuel-saving achieved.
+There are many qualifying upgrade types (forced-air furnace replacement, boilers, water heaters, insulation improvements, new windows, etc) and the total amount of the incentive varies from $850 to $1950 depending on the percentage of overall fuel-savings achieved.

 Opt for ENERGY STAR certified products when upgrading!